 In May 2012, the Bi-State Development Agency/Metro (BSDA/Metro) launched a monumental Eads Bridge Rehabilitation project, largely funded through $34 million in federal support, which includes $25 million from American Recovery and Reinvestment Act (ARRA) funds.
 All phases of the project are scheduled to be completed in 2016 and are expected to extend the life of the bridge by 50 years.
 The top deck of the bridge which supports vehicle and pedestrian travel is owned by the City of St. Louis.
 BSDA/Metro owns the superstructure and the lower deck which is the rail deck that supports the region’s MetroLink light rail system.

 - Replacement of support steel dating from the 1880’s.

 - Refinishing and repainting the bridge’s superstructure using a rust-inhibiting coating.

 - Restoring the brick archways under the bridge that support its foundation.

-Western’s scope of work focused on restoring the bridge’s brick archway supports on the Missouri side, which are located about 100 yards from the waterfront and allow roadway traffic under the bridge.
+Western’s scope of work focused on restoring the bridge’s brick archway supports on the Missouri side, which is located about 100 yards from the waterfront and allows roadway traffic under the bridge.

 Western’s scope of work included: